-Bibb County School District will create and adopt a set of core principles and systematic processes as a shared vision of performance assessment.
-Systemic transformation will result from teachers, teacher leaders, school leaders, and principal efforts centered on school-wide improvement defined by a set of common frameworks.
+Bibb County School District will create and adopt a set of core principles and a systematic process as a shared vision of performance assessment.
+Systemic transformation will result from teachers, teacher leaders, school leaders, and principal efforts centered on school-wide improvement defined by a set of Common Frameworks.
 The frameworks will better define the standards of performance required to increase student achievement.